ApolloAuto/apollo/docs/technical_documents/parking_scenario.md

 2. check stage:

-   1. In check stage, by calling checkadcreadytocruise function to check whether ADC's gear info, ADC's velocity, obstacle position, ADC's heading and ADC's lateral station meet the requirements;
+   1. In check stage, by calling ```checkadcreadytocruise```to check whether ADC's gear info, ADC's velocity, obstacle position, ADC's heading and ADC's lateral station meet the requirements.
    ```cpp
         bool CheckADCReadyToCruise(
             const common::VehicleStateProvider* vehicle_state_provider, Frame* frame,
             const ScenarioParkAndGoConfig& scenario_config);
    ```
-   2. If ADC is ready to cruise, check stage finished and switching to cruise stage; else switch to adjust stage;
+   2. If ADC is ready to cruise, check stage is finished and we switch to cruise stage.
+Otherwise we switch to adjust stage.

 3. adjust stage:

-   1. In adjust stage, we run open space planning algorithms to adjust ADC position;
+   1. In adjust stage, we run open space planning algorithms to adjust ADC position.
    ```cpp
         bool ExecuteTaskOnOpenSpace(Frame* frame);
    ```
-   2. Once position adjustment is done, we check whether ADC reaches the end of trajectory;
+   2. Once position adjustment is done, we check whether ADC reaches the end of trajectory.

-   3. Then check whether ADC is ready to cruise by call CheckADCReadyToCruise function;
+   3. Then we check whether ADC is ready to cruise by calling ```CheckADCReadyToCruise```.

-   4. If ADC is ready to cruise and reaches the end of trajectory, adjust stage finished;
+   4. If ADC is ready to cruise and reaches the end of trajectory, adjust stage is finished.

-     1. If steering percentage within the threshold, switching to cruise stage;
+     1. If steering percentage within the threshold, we switch to cruise stage.

-     2. Else we reset init position of ADC and switch to pre cruise stage;
+     2. Otherwise we reset init position of ADC and switch to pre cruise stage.
      ```cpp
           void ResetInitPostion();
      ```
-   5. Else stay in adjust stage to adjust ADC position;
+   5. Otherwise ADC stay in adjust stage to adjust ADC position.

 4. pre cruise stage:

-   1. In pre cruise stage, we run open space planning algorithms to adjust ADC with the init position;
+   1. In pre cruise stage, we run open space planning algorithms to adjust ADC with the init position.

-   2. Then we check whether the steering percentage within the threshold;
+   2. Then we check whether the steering percentage within the threshold.

-   3. If so, pre cruise stage finished and switching to cruise stage;
+   3. If so, pre cruise stage is finished and we switch to cruise stage.

-   4. Else stay in pre cruise stage;
+   4. Otherwise ADC stay in pre cruise stage.

 5. cruise stage:
-   1. Running on lane planning algorithms to adjust ADC position;
+   1. We run an on lane planning algorithms to adjust ADC position.
    ```cpp
         bool ExecuteTaskOnReferenceLine(
             const common::TrajectoryPoint& planning_start_point, Frame* frame);
    ```
-   2. Then check whether ADC's lateral error with target line within the threshold;
+   2. Then we check whether the lateral distacne between ADC and target line within the threshold.
    ```cpp
         ParkAndGoStatus CheckADCParkAndGoCruiseCompleted(
             const ReferenceLineInfo& reference_line_info);
    ```
-   3. If so, cruise stage finished and quit park and go scenario;
+   3. If so, cruise stage is finished and quit park and go scenario is done.

-   4. Else, stay in cruise stage until ADC cruises to a desired position;
+   4. Otherwise ADC stay in cruise stage until ADC cruises to a desired position.

    5. The conversion of stages can be seen in
     ![Diagram](images/parking_scenairo_fig_1.png).